shrijalshr/shrijalshr/README.md

 - 🌱 I’m currently learning different state management techniques and GraphQL integration in Flutter application.
 - ⚒️ As of now, I am building a simple offline Dairy Management System with SQFEntity package as Database Manager for Need                   Technosoft and Internsathi's mobile platform.
 - 🔍 Currently, looking for opening as Flutter Developer.
-- 📫 How to reach me
+- 📫 How to reach me:
       📧: <shrijalshrestha313@gmail.com>
       🌳: <linktr.ee/shrijalshr>

 <!---